-- (i) Neighborhood Organizations on record with the state or county as of the beginning of the Application Acceptance Period whose boundaries include the entire proposed Development Site; - (ii) Superintendent of the school district in which the Development Site is located; - (iii) Presiding officer of the board of trustees of the school district in which the Development Site is located; - (iv) Mayor of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (v) All elected members of the Governing Body of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (vi) Presiding officer of the Governing Body of the county in which the Development Site is located; - (vii) All elected members of the Governing Body of the county in which the Development Site is located; and - (viii) State Senator and State Representative of the districts whose boundaries include the proposed Development Site. - (C) Contents of Notification. - (i) The notification must include, at a minimum, all of the information described in subclauses (I) (VIII) of this clause. - (I) The Applicant's name, address, an individual contact name and phone number; - (II) The Development name, address, city, and county;
+- (i) Neighborhood Organizations on record with the state or county 30 days prior to the beginning of the Application Acceptance Period whose boundaries include the entire proposed Development Site; - (ii) Superintendent of the school district in which the Development Site is located; - (iii) Presiding officer of the board of trustees of the school district in which the Development Site is located; - (iv) Mayor of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (v) All elected members of the Governing Body of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (vi) Presiding officer of the Governing Body of the county in which the Development Site is located; - (vii) All elected members of the Governing Body of the county in which the Development Site is located; and - (viii) State Senator and State Representative of the districts whose boundaries include the proposed Development Site.

-- (III) A statement informing the entity or individual being notified that the Applicant is submitting a request for Housing Tax Credits with the Texas Department of Housing and Community Affairs; - (IV) Whether the Development proposes New Construction, Reconstruction, Adaptive Reuse, or Rehabilitation; - (V) The physical type of Development being proposed (e.g. single family homes, duplex, apartments, high-rise, etc.); - (VI) The approximate total number of Units and approximate total number of Low-Income Units; - (VII) The residential density of the Development, i.e., the number of Units per acre; and - (VIII) Information on how and when an interested party or Neighborhood Organization can provide input to the Department. - (ii) The notification may not contain any false or misleading statements.
-Without limiting the generality of the foregoing, the notification may not create the impression that the proposed Development will serve a population exclusively or as a preference unless such targeting or preference is documented in the Application and is in full compliance with all applicable state and federal laws, including state and federal fair housing laws; and - (iii) Notifications or any other communications may not contain any statement that violates Department rules, statute, code, or federal requirements. - (c) Pre-Application Results.
-Only pre-applications which have satisfied all of the pre-application requirements, including those in §11.9(e)(3) of this chapter, will be eligible for pre-application points.
+- (C) Contents of Notification. - (i) The notification must include, at a minimum, all of the information described in subclauses (I) (IX) of this clause: - (I) The Applicant's name, address, an individual contact name and phone number; - (II) The Development name, address, city, and county; - (III) A statement informing the entity or individual being notified that the Applicant is submitting a request for Housing Tax Credits with the Texas Department of Housing and Community Affairs; - (IV) Whether the Development proposes New Construction, Reconstruction, Adaptive Reuse, or Rehabilitation; - (V) The physical type of Development being proposed (e.g. single family homes, duplex, apartments, high-rise, etc.); - (VI) The approximate total number of Units and approximate total number of Low-Income Units; - (VII) The residential density of the Development, i.e., the number of Units per acre; - (VIII) Information on how and when an interested party or Neighborhood Organization can provide input to the Department; and - (IX) Information on any proposed property tax exemption. - (ii) The notification may not contain any false or misleading statements.
+Without limiting the generality of the foregoing, the notification may not create the impression that the proposed Development will serve a population exclusively or as a preference unless such targeting or preference is documented in the Application and is in full compliance with all applicable state and federal laws, including state and federal fair housing laws. - (iii) Notifications or any other communications may not contain any statement that violates Department rules, statute, code, or federal requirements. - (c) Pre-Application Results.
+Only pre-applications which have satisfied all of the pre-application requirements, including those in §11.9(e)(3) of this chapter (relating to Criteria promoting the efficient use of limited resources and applicant accountability), will be eligible for preapplication points.
 The order and scores of those Developments released on the pre-application Submission Log do not represent a Commitment on the part of the Department or the Board to allocate tax credits to any Development and the Department bears no liability for decisions made by Applicants based on the results of the pre-application Submission Log.
 Inclusion of a pre-application on the pre-application Submission Log does not ensure that an Applicant will receive points for a pre-application.